gzuidhof/GConsole/README.md

 * Pop a GConsole script on any (enabled) GameObject in your scene (or drop in the provided prefab).

 * Download a frontend, such as the [NGUI front-end](https://github.com/Rahazan/GConsoleNGUI).
-* See frontend readme for further steps.
+* See frontend page for further steps.
-* *(If using NGUI frontend)* Put the GConsolePanel prefab in your NGUI hierarchy (somewhere under the camera).
-There is a script attached that enables/disables (shows and hides) the UI on button down (P by default).

 ###Printing to the console.
 	GConsole.Print("Hello world");